TMehulic/The-Web-Developer-Bootcamp/README.md

 ## December 10 2020
 Finished HTML&CSS sections (except Bootstrap) and started JavaScript.
-Since I am already familiar with most things, will not type any code until I get to NodeJS.
+Since I am already familiar with most things, will not type any code until I get to Async JS.

+## December 19 2020
+Exams finished!
+Still managed to complete almost all of the JavaScript sections, got to the Async JS.